 If a server which is marked as mandatory goes offline for any reason, the replication to other replicas will stop replicating.
-In this scenario, the server spec of the replica can be changed to nomandatory, and then replication will immediately resume (so long as the replication has not been offline for too long, typically several days or weeks depending on the KEEPINLS setting).
+In this scenario, the server spec of the replica can be changed to nomandatory, and then replication will immediately resume, so long as the replication has not been offline for so long that the master server has removed numbered journals that would be needed to catch up (typically several days or weeks depending on the KEEPJNLS setting).
+(If this happens, the logs of all servers will indicate the root cause, so long p4d versions are patched).

-If set to nomandatory then there is no risk of delaying downstream replicas, however there is equally no guarantee that they will be able to switch seamlessly over to the new server.
+If set to nomandatory then there is no risk of delaying downstream replicas, however there is equally no guarantee that they will be able to switch seamlessly over to the new server in event of an unscheduled failover.